SAG Roles Drop 1.6 percent; Latino and Asian Male Leads Dive Over 30 percent from previous year

 “This is compelling evidence that what we see on television is simply not the America we live in today,” Gilbert added.
 “SAG and its members are deeply committed to reflecting the diversity of our country and its working actors on television and in the movies.
 We will remain vigilant and active on this issue, working to expand the opportunities available to women and minority performers and making sure those doing the hiring have more exposure to the incredible diversity of talent that clearly exists among the SAG membership today.”

 SAG has been pressing producers to include data on performers with disabilities.
-This effort recently resulted in the SAG-Producers Industry Cooperative Fund commissioning a study, currently being conducted by UCLA, on the challenges facing performers with disabilities.
-Other recent Guild efforts to enhance casting diversity have included: holding symposiums seeking realistic solutions for greater diversity in casting, conducting special events for women and senior performers, promoting SAGIndie’s low budget diversity casting incentive and conducting talent showcases and expanding the Diversity, Special Skills and Talent Bank’s free casting service, in order to expose studios and casting directors to diverse pools of talent.
+This effort recently resulted in the SAG-Producers Industry Cooperative Fund commissioning a study currently being conducted by UCLA on challenges facing performers with disabilities.
+Other recent Guild efforts to enhance casting diversity have included: holding symposiums seeking realistic solutions for greater diversity in casting, conducting special events for women and senior performers, promoting SAGindie’s low budget diversity casting incentive, and conducting talent showcases and expanding the Diversity, Special Skills and Talent Bank’s free casting service to expose studios and casting directors to diverse pools of talent.